 The Mutual Recognition of Professional Qualifications Directive (Directive 2005/36/EC) is the basis for pan-European recognition of regulated professions including for architects.
-There will be no system of reciprocal recognition of professional qualifications between EEA states and the UK after 31 October 2019 in the case of a ‘no deal’ Brexit.
+There will be no system of reciprocal recognition of professional qualifications between EEA states and the UK in the case of a no deal Brexit.

 The guidance below covers recognition of UK qualifications in the EU, and EU qualifications in the UK.
 If you cannot find the information you are looking for below, please check the UK Government’s Brexit webpage.